THE COLLECT FOR ASH WEDNESDAY

-- Feast on the Word: Join us at 7:30pm on Tuesdays in Lent (beginning February 16) for our Bible Study, The Emmaus Experience.
-More info HERE.
+- Feast on the Word: Join us at 7:30pm on Tuesdays in Lent (beginning March 1) for our Bible Study.
+You can download our Bible Study Guide HERE.
 Zoom link HERE.

-- Ash Wednesday – Join us on Wednesday, February 17 at 7:00pm on Zoom (CLICK HERE) as we begin our Lenten journey with a penitential service taken from the Book of Common Prayer.
+- Ash Wednesday – Join us on Wednesday, March 2 at 10:30am (St Paul’s) and 7:00pm (St John’s) as we begin our Lenten journey with a penitential service that will include Holy Communion and the imposition of ashes.

-- Sundays in Lent – Make a concerted effort to participate in our Sunday liturgies at 10:30am on Facebook and our website.
+- Sundays in Lent – Make a concerted effort to participate in our Sunday liturgies at 9:30am and 11:15am.

 - Pray the Daily Office – Pray online HERE or download an app for your mobile device HERE.
 It couldn’t be easier!

 - The Sacrament of Reconciliation: During Lent you may feel led by the Spirit to confess your own sins to God.
 The Prayer Book provides a brief and uncomplicated rite for this which you can read more about HERE.
 If you feel so led please contact me and we will make an appointment.
 THIS RESOURCE may also be a helpful study.

 - Do you have small children in your life?
 Here’s a Lenten guide to use at home.